faaiz-space/hut-calci/README.md

-# Pacehut Calci and Animations
+# Hut Calci and Animations
 ## Guidelines for contriubutions